St. Basil Scholarship Fund

 What is a non-refundable tax credit?

-A non-refundable tax credit reduces your tax liability by the amount of the credit, but not below zero (that is, it won't increase your refund).
+A non-refundable tax credit reduces your tax liability by the amount of the credit, but not below zero (that is, it can increase your refund, but it can’t make the government pay you “negative tax”).
 This is not a tax deduction, which reduces your overall income for tax purposes, but doesn't directly reduce your tax liability.
-Since this is a non-refundable tax credit, it's important that donors work to reduce the amount of tax withheld during the year, so that the tax credit can be used in full.
-For most working Americans, that only requires you to fill out a new W-4 form with your employer.
-The employer can then reduce how much they withhold from your paycheck (i.e. they can pay you more during the year, reserving less for the federal government), so long as you actually use the credit during the course of the year.
+Since this is a non-refundable tax credit, donors with large enough tax liabilities can expect to make their donation at net zero cost.
+Donors can then receive a larger refund at tax time, or they can reduce tax withholding by filling out a new W-4 form with their employer, increasing their take-home pay each period during the year.

 Is the St. Basil Scholarship Fund or the Basiliad Institute an eligible scholarship-granting organization?

 Each state determines which organizations are listed once they have confirmed their eligibility under federal law.
-Thus far, no state has confirmed whether they will opt into the system.
-Once states confirm and lay out processes for eligibility, the St. Basil Scholarship Fund will work to become eligible.
+Once the IRS finalizes its regulations, states can confirm and lay out processes for eligibility, the St. Basil Scholarship Fund will work to become eligible in as many as possible.

-The Basiliad Institute Inc. is founding the St. Basil Scholarship Fund as an independent non-profit to operate the scholarship funds.
+The Basiliad Institute Inc. is founding the St. Basil Scholarship Fund as an independent non-profit to operate the scholarship program.
 For now, it is only providing administrative support and initial funds to jumpstart the program.
-Eventually, the St. Basil Scholarship Fund will run the program in all states, or individual funds will be started in individual states if the law requires it, e.g. the St. Basil Scholarship Fund Oklahoma Inc., the St. Basil Scholarship Fund Pennsylvania Inc., etc.
+Eventually, the St. Basil Scholarship Fund will run the program in all states.

 How much can couples donate?